-Knowledge (Content related expertise) Skills (Application of knowledge) Attitudes (Autonomy and Responsibility) Pioneer (Level C) knows how to comprehensively identify suitable resources considers all relevant aspects and sources (e.g. collaborative platforms, official repositories) when assessing and selecting resources; promotes the use of digital resources with fellow educators by pointing out strategies and sources as well as sharing his/her own repository of resources. when using resources in class, he/she contextualises them for the students (e.g. by pointing out their source and potential bias) commitment towards empowering others and promoting digital resources in education among his/her students and colleagues

-Creating and modifying digital resourcesTo modify and build on existing openly-licensed resources and other resources where this is permitted.
-To create or co-create new digital educational resources.
-To consider the specific learning objective, context, pedagogical approach, and learner group, when designing digital resources and planning their use.
-(DigCompEdu)

-Explorer (Level A) is aware of basic means and tools to create and modify digital resources uses basic tools (e.g. office software) to create simple digital resources and modifies resources very slightly (e.g. worksheets, quizzes, digital presentations) interest in the creation and modification processes Expert (Level B) knows how to create digital resources enriched with interactive, multimedia elements and how to modify (openly-licensed) digital educational resources as to fit a specific learning context and in line with license requirements. applies advanced strategies and tools to license-compliantly create and modify digital resources that integrate interactive elements (e.g. animations, links, multimedia, games) and match the particular learning objective and learner group explorative attitude toward creating and modifying digital resources Pioneer (Level C) has comprehensive knowledge of how to (co-)create and modify complex digital resources that match respective learning objectives creates and modifies complex, innovative, and interactive digital resources and learning activities (e.g. interactive worksheets, online assessments, online collaborative learning activities such as wikis and blogs, games, apps, visualisations) that fit the respective learning objectives and learner groups both individually and in collaboration with colleagues great creativity and confidence in the process of (co-)creating and modifying digital resources
+Pioneer (Level C) knows how to comprehensively identify suitable resources considers all relevant aspects and sources (e.g. collaborative platforms, official repositories) when assessing and selecting resources; promotes the use of digital resources with fellow educators by pointing out strategies and sources as well as sharing his/her own repository of resources. when using resources in class, he/she contextualises them for the students (e.g. by pointing out their source and potential bias) commitment towards empowering others and promoting digital resources in education among his/her students and colleagues this is permitt I modifying digital resourcesTo modified.
+To create or co-create new digital equapproach, and learner group, when designated ducational resources.
+To consider the sp pecific learning objective, context, Explorer (Level A) is aware of basic means and tools to create and modify digital resources uses basic tools (e.g. office software) to create simple digital resources and modifies resources very slightly (e.g. worksheets, quizzes, digital presentations) interest in the creation and modification processes Expert (Level B) knows how to create digital resources enriched with interactive, multimedia elements and how to modify (openly-licensed) digital educational resources as to fit a specific learning context and in line with license requirements. applies advanced strategies and tools to license-compliantly create and modify digital resources that integrate interactive elements (e.g. animations, links, multimedia, games) and match the particular learning objective and learner group explorative attitude toward creating and modifying digital resources Pioneer (Level C) has comprehensive knowledge of how to (co-)create and modify complex digital resources that match respective learning objectives creates and modifies complex, innovative, and interactive digital resources and learning activities (e.g. interactive worksheets, online assessments, online collaborative learning activities such as wikis and blogs, games, apps, visualisations) that fit the respective learning objectives and learner groups both individually and in collaboration with colleagues great creativity and confidence in the process of (co-)creating and modifying digital resources To organise of content.
+To re rotecting and sharing digital resource digital content and make it available to le espect and correctly apply privacy and c esources, including their proper attribution arners, parents and other educators.
+To opyright rules.
+To understand the use a Explorer (Level A) knows basic strategies to manage and share digital content. is aware that some digital resources are copyrighted stores and organises digital content for his/her own future use and shares digital content using basic strategies (e.g. via e-mail attachments or through links) awareness of data protection, privacy and copyright rules Expert (Level B) knows advanced strategies to manage, share and protect digital content effectively manages and shares digital content (e.g., embedding them into digital environments). correctly references resources affected by copyright and protects personal and sensitive data (e.g. exams, students' reports) responsible approach to data protection, privacy and copyright rules Pioneer (Level C) knows professional strategies to create, manage, share and protect digital content professionally manages and shares digital content (e.g. compiles comprehensive digital content repositories and makes them available to learners or other educators); digitally publishes self-created resources and attributes (open) licenses to the respective innovative approach toward managing and sharing digital content. valuing data protection, privacy and copyright rules content; effectively protects personal and sensitive data